-Let’s say the satellites are called A, B and C. The receiver will determine your distance from satellite A, imagine a circle with a radius of the distance between you and the satellite.
-The same procedure will be followed with satellite B and C. The point at which all three circles intersect will be your current location.
+Let’s say the satellites are called A, B, and C. The receiver will determine your distance from satellite A, imagine a circle with a radius of the distance between you and the satellite.
+The same procedure will be followed with satellites B and C. The point at which all three circles intersect will be your current location.
 This procedure of using a minimum of 3 satellites to determine the current location of an object is called trilateration.

 Things to Consider While Purchasing a GPS Tracker

 GPS trackers come in various forms and with different functionalities.
 There are two main types of GPS trackers on the market today, GPS loggers and GPS pushers.
 Most GPS trackers for cars and fleet tracking would be considered GPS pushers.

 GPS loggers log GPS information on their onboard memory banks and GPS pushers send or “push” GPS data to an external central system of the server for processing or viewing.
 Here are a few things to keep in mind while buying a GPS tracker for car or fleet tracking.

 The purpose for which a GPS tracker is being purchased is important to determine what type of GPS tracker to buy.
 A single GPS tracker for your car can be easy to buy as most GPS trackers have about the same functionality and provide you with the same data.
 For fleet tracking, it is a little more tricky, as you will need to buy GPS trackers that will be compatible with your entire fleet and can be tracked from a single dashboard.